celo-org/celo-l2-node-docker-compose/README.md

 ## Configuring a node

 Example configs are provided for Alfajores, Baklava and Mainnet.
-Start by copying the desired network environment file to `.env`.
-The `.env` file is what docker-compose will use to load environment variables.
+Start by copying the desired network environment file to `.env`, which is what docker-compose will use to load environment variables.

 E.g. to run a node on Alfajores: